-Amoebas are single-celled organisms.
-The so-called brain-eating amoeba is a species discovered in 1965.
-It's formal name is Naegleria fowleri.
-Although first identified in Australia, this amoeba is believed to have evolved in the U.S.
+There are several species of Naegleria but only the fowleri species causes PAM.
+It was first identified in Australia, but this amoeba is believed to have evolved here in the U.S.

 N. fowleri is microscopic: 8 micrometers to 15 micrometers in size, depending on its life stage and environment.
 By comparison, a hair is 40 to 50 micrometers wide.